noproblem-james/datascience_topics/README.md

-# Review and Demo Topics in Data Science
+# Review and Demo of Topics in Data Science
 Jupyter notebooks and markdown files that cover various topics in Data Science

 ## Contents